Olympus PEN-F vs Fujifilm X-E3

 Unlike the X-E3, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-E3 provides a better video resolution than the PEN-F. It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/60p.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-E3 provides a better video resolution than the PEN-F. It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/60p.

 Feature comparison: Olympus PEN-F vs Fujifilm X-E3

 Beyond body and sensor, cameras can and do differ across a range of features.
 The PEN-F and the X-E3 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Olympus PEN-F and Fujifilm X-E3 along with similar information for a selection of comparators.

 |Fujifilm X-E3«||2360||n||3.0||1040||fixed||Y||4000||8.0||n||n||Fujifilm X-E3|

 |Fujifilm X-T30« »||2360||n||3.0||1040||tilting||Y||4000||8.0||Y||n||Fujifilm X-T30|

 |Fujifilm X-E2S« »||2360||n||3.0||1040||fixed||n||4000||7.0||Y||n||Fujifilm X-E2S|